pajdekPL/pw_structure/README.md

 npx playwright test --grep @SNAP --update-snapshots
 ```

 Then commit and push the newly created files to the repository.
+Keep in mind to keep the PW version aligned with that used in package.json.

 ## Contribution